conery/dexter/docs/config.md

 Dexter uses a configuration file to define settings used by various scripts.
 Many of these are cosmetic, for example colors to use when printing tables on the terminal.

-But there is one important part of the configuration that you need to define as soon as you can: the **parsers** that extract data from CSV files downloaded from banks, credit card companies, and other financial institutions.
+But there is one important part of the configuration that many users might need to edit.
+The **parsers** that extract data from CSV files downloaded from banks, credit card companies, and other financial institutions are defined in the configuration file.
+Dexter comes with a set of predefined parsers, but there are undoubtedly banks and card companies that use a format Dexter doesn't know about.

+> _**TBD:**  Parsers for other widely used credit cards (American Express, Citi, and Apple (Goldman Sachs)) will be added soon.
+We also plan to add a section to the GitHub repo for user-contributed parsers._

-The sections on this page tell you how to set up your configuration:
+The sections on this page:

 * where Dexter looks for configuration files
 * how to create a template configuation file